cperos-xr/Pan-Tilt-Face-Tracking/README.md

 - **Status Display:**
 	- Face tracking status (ON/OFF)

 ## How to Use

 1. **Install the APK** on your Android device.
+2. **Connect your pan-tilt hardware via USB.**
+	- **Note:** BLE (Bluetooth Low Energy) channel is not active yet, but will be available soon.
+For now, use USB connection for hardware control.
-2. **Launch the app.**
+3. **Launch the app.**
-3. The camera feed will appear at the top, with face tracking enabled by default.
+4. The camera feed will appear at the top, with face tracking enabled by default.
-4. Use the on-screen controls to:
+5. Use the on-screen controls to:
 	- Adjust tracking sensitivity and movement
 	- Manually control the pan-tilt rig
 	- Toggle camera and display modes
 	- Change camera source (front/rear)
-5. For fullscreen camera view, tap the expand button in the top right corner.
+6. For fullscreen camera view, tap the expand button in the top right corner.
-6. To restore regular size, tap the restore button.
+7. To restore regular size, tap the restore button.
-7. All controls are touch-friendly and designed for quick access.
+8. All controls are touch-friendly and designed for quick access.

 ## Reference UI